KHTT

 KHTT (106.9 FM, "106.9 K-HITS") is a top 40 mainstream (CHR) radio station licensed to Muskogee, Oklahoma, and serving the Tulsa metropolitan area.
-It is owned by Griffin Communications.
-The radio studios are located in Downtown Tulsa and the transmitter is south of Bixby.
+It is owned by Griffin Communications with studios in Downtown Tulsa.

+KHTT has an effective radiated power (ERP) of 74,500 watts.
+The transmitter is off South 186th East Avenue in Bixby.
 KHTT broadcasts using HD Radio technology.
-The HD-2 digital subchannel carries the sports radio format of co-owned KTSB 1170 AM.
+The HD-2 subchannel carries the audio simulcast of KOTV's 6.3 subchannel, which is also heard on co-owned KOTV 1170 AM.